 - Background Check

-- Academic achievement (GPA, Science GPA, GRE, Academic Rigor)
+- Academic achievement (GPA, Science GPA, Academic Rigor)

 - Patient Contact Experience*